Triple P International and the University of Queensland

 The University of Queensland (UQ) is located in Australia and is ranked among the top one percent of universities worldwide.
 UQ is a member of Universitas 21 – a select international network of comprehensive, research-intensive universities committed to world-best quality and practice.

-UQ is the owner of the copyright of the Triple P - Positive Parenting Program® (Triple P), which has been developed over a number of decades by researchers at the University's Parenting and Family Support Centre.
+UQ is the owner of the copyright of the Triple P - Positive Parenting Program® (Triple P), which has been developed over a number of decades by Professor Matthew Sanders and fellow researchers at the University's Parenting and Family Support Centre.
 In 2001, after many years attempting to disseminate Triple P, UQ's technology transfer arm, UniQuest, granted a worldwide dissemination licence (under strict quality assurance requirements) to Triple P International (TPI).

-Triple P International is a private company.
+The licence of Triple P to TPI has enabled the program to be made available to millions of families around the world.
 TPI is responsible for conducting Triple P Provider Training Courses and to date has trained practitioners in 25 countries.
 TPI also publishes the range of Triple P resources used by parents and practitioners.
 TPI has devoted significant resources to creating materials to help destigmatise the concept of parenting support and to raise awareness of the benefits of an evidence-based parenting program.

 In December 2009, the Chancellor of The University of Queensland, in recognition of McWilliam's contribution to The University of Queensland, presented him with the award of Doctor of the University honoris causa bestowed by the Senate of The University of Queensland.